-CALIFORNIA BEAUTY COLLEGE is a private institution and was granted institutional approval from the Bureau for Private Post-Secondary Education PO Box 980818 West Sacramento, CA 95798, Phone (916) 574-7720.
+CALIFORNIA BEAUTY COLLEGE is a private institution and was granted institutional approval from the Bureau for Private Post-Secondary Education PO Box 980818 West Sacramento, CA 95798, Phone (916) 574-7720, pursuant to California Education Code Section 94915.
+The Bureau's approval means that the institution and its operation complies with the minimum standards established under the law for occupational instruction by private post-secondary educational institutions, and does not imply any endorsement or recommendation by the State or by the Bureau.
 The Bureau has approved the following programs: Cosmetology: 1600 Clock Hours, Manicuring: 400 Clock Hours, Manicuring: 600 Clock Hours, Esthetician: 600 Clock Hours, and Barbering: 1500 Clock Hours.